-"I love PSHE because we learn how to be kind and share our thoughts and feelings."
+"I love PSHE because we learn how to be kind, how to manage emotions and share our thoughts and feelings."

 From September 2020, all primary schools are required by the government to teach Relationships and Health Education.
 At Ringway, we have been delivering Relationships and Health Education within our Personal, Social, Health and Economic (PSHE) curriculum.
 We have reviewed our PSHE curriculum to make sure that our lessons meet the requirements that the government has set out for the content of Relationships and Health Education.